High-Impact Volunteer Engagement: Six Factors for Success

-We’ve identified six key factors that determine whether your nonprofit is ready to engage skills-based volunteers.
+Six key factors have been identified to help you determine whether your nonprofit is ready to engage skills-based volunteers:

 - Strong executive leadership: An engaged leader will not only inspire the volunteer team to connect with your organization’s mission but also ensure access to the support and resources necessary to a project’s success.